epartment/nova-dependency-container/README.md

     ->dependsOn('field3', 'value3')
 ```

-The fields used as dependencies can by of any of the default Laraven Nova field types.
+The fields used as dependencies can by of any of the default Laravel Nova field types.

 For example a checkbox:

 ![Demo](https://raw.githubusercontent.com/epartment/nova-dependency-container/master/docs/demo-2.gif)